Who We Are

 To ensure the proper performance of a contract (e.g. where we have an obligation to provide you products and services)

-This would enable us to fulfil your order, such as posting or pick up of football or event tickets, delivering items of merchandise you have ordered from us and enable us to run a soccer school event.
+This would enable us to fulfil your order, such as posting or pick up of football or event tickets and enable us to run a soccer school event.

 To keep you informed of our latest news, special offers, events, products, services and competitions